ez-engines/ez-permissions/README.md

 ## DSL

-Simple DSL for difinition of permission relationships
+Simple DSL for definition of permission relationships
 ```ruby
 Ez::Permissions::DSL.define do |setup|
   # You need add all resources of your application and possible actions